DS-100/sp25/gradproject-nlp.md

 More information about the check-in meeting will be shared on Ed near the check-in meeting week.

 The rubric for this milestone is as follows:
-- Report (7%) - due March 30, 2025
+- Report (7%) - due March 31, 2025
   - Exploratory Data Analysis (1%).
   - Feature Engineering (2%).
   - Modeling Approaches (2%).
   - Preliminary Results (2%).
-- Meeting (3%) - Happening through sign-up and will be held between March 31 and April 4, 2025
+- Meeting (3%) - Happening through sign-up and will be held between April 1 and April 4, 2025
   - All members' participation in the meeting and proper explanation of the work completed, as well as a clear plan for future steps the team will take in completing the project.

 ### Milestone 4: Project Report First Draft (20%) - Monday April 14, 2025